tooljump/tooljump/docs/docs/recipes/connecting-to-gcp.md

 Depending on your situation, there are a number of approaches you can use, all with pros and cons.
 Carefully review the options below and choose the one that best fits your scenario:

-### Option 1: Give Tooljump access to the resources you need
+### Option 1: Give ToolJump access to the resources you need

 Use this if:
-- ✅ Tooljump runs in GCP and all resources you are interested in are in the same project
+- ✅ ToolJump runs in GCP and all resources you are interested in are in the same project

 When your service runs **inside GCP** (Compute Engine, Cloud Run, Cloud Functions, GKE), you don’t need any long‑lived keys.
 Instead, you attach a **service account** to the compute resource, and the GCP environment automatically provides **short‑lived credentials** to the application via the metadata server.